Ads

 Spring tabs resemble trim tabs in appearance but serve a different function.
 Rather than trimming the aircraft, spring tabs assist the pilot in moving the primary control surface, particularly at high airspeeds.
 They operate through a spring mechanism that allows the tab to deflect only when aerodynamic loads on the primary control become sufficiently high.
 In this way, spring tabs perform a function similar to hydraulic boost systems by reducing pilot effort.

-[Figure 2] illustrates how each type of trim or auxiliary tab is hinged to its respective primary control surface while being operated by an independent control mechanism.
+[Figure 2] illustrates how each type of trim or auxiliary tab is hinged to its respective primary control surface and operated through an independent control mechanism.
 These tab systems play a critical role in ensuring controllability, reducing pilot fatigue, and enhancing overall flight safety.

 Aircraft trim tabs, servo tabs, balance tabs, and spring tabs